snipercup/CDDA-Content-Manager/doc/dialogeditor.md

 ![Image](https://i.imgur.com/x8FJxYL.png?1)

 Overview of the interface:
-1. Shows the basic properties of the NPC
+1. Shows the basic properties of the NPC.
+Click on it to collapse to its ID.
 2. Shows the filename where the NPC is in so you know you are looking at the right file.
 3. Previous topic: this is a link you can click that takes you to the previous topic you came from.
 If this is the first topic you selected, it does nothing
 4. Collapsed: It will collapse the responses to only show the lines you can select as a player